-The Network Time Protocol (NTP) is a protocol used to synchronize computer system clock automatically over a networks.
+The Network Time Protocol (NTP) is a protocol used to synchronize computer system clocks automatically over a network.
 The machine can have the system clock use Coordinated Universal Time (UTC) rather than local time.

-Maintaining accurate time on Linux systems especially servers is a important task for many reasons.
+Maintaining accurate time on Linux systems, especially servers is an important task for many reasons.
 For example, in a networked environment, accurate timekeeping is required for accurate timestamps in packets and system logs for root-cause analysis, determining when problems occurred, and finding correlations.

 In this article, you will learn how to synchronize server time with NTP in Linux using chrony.